 step offers control over which functions are active at any given time.
 To

-enable a function, use the enable
+enable a function, use the enable method on the functions property of the

 context.